UPDATED on 10.6.2019 (after the release of OpenShift 4.1): Added information on OpenShift 4.

 Red Hat had needed an automated reverse proxy solution for containers running on OpenShift long before Kubernetes came up with Ingress.
 So now in OpenShift we have a Route objects which do almost the same job as Ingress in Kubernetes.
 The main difference is that routes are implemented by good, old HAproxy that can be replaced by commercial solution based on F5 BIG-IP.
 On Kubernetes, however, you have much more choice, as Ingress is an interface implemented by multiple servers starting from most popular nginx, traefik, AWS ELB/ALB, GCE, Kong and others including HAproxy as well.

 So which one is better you may ask?
 Personally, I think HAproxy in OpenShift is much more mature, although doesn’t have as much features as some Ingress implementations.
 On Kubernetes however you can use different enhancements - my favorite one is an integration with cert-manager that allows you to automate management of SSL certificates.
 No more manual actions for issuing and renewal of certificates and additionally you can use trusted CA for free thanks to integration with Letsencrypt!

-As an interesting fact, I want to mention that starting from OpenShift 3.10 Kubernetes Ingres objects are recognized by OpenShift and are translated/implemented by.. router.
+As an interesting fact, I want to mention that starting from OpenShift 3.10 Kubernetes Ingress objects are recognized by OpenShift and are translated/implemented by.. a router.
 It’s a big step towards compatibility with configuration prepared for Kubernetes that now can be launched on OpenShift without any modifications.